numericalalgorithmsgroup/NAGPythonExamples/README.md

 # How to run the Jupyter notebook examples<a name=jupyter></a>

 This section briefly illustrates how to setup a host in order to open and run the [Jupyter notebooks](https://jupyter.org/) provided in this repository.
-Before running the notebooks make sure the [NAG Library is installed and working](#install).
+Before running the notebooks make sure the [*n*AG Library is installed and working](#install).
 Before starting, it is advised to read [Jupyter's installation page](https://jupyter.org/install.html).

 <!-- You can [view a static render of the notebooks using Jupyter's nbviewer here](https://nbviewer.jupyter.org/github/numericalalgorithmsgroup/NAGPythonExamples/tree/master/local_optimization/)
 [![Jupyter](https://img.shields.io/badge/launch-nbviewer-blue?logo=jupyter&logoColor=white)](https://nbviewer.jupyter.org/github/numericalalgorithmsgroup/NAGPythonExamples/tree/master/local_optimization/)